krokoreit/spLogHelper/README.md

 # spLogHelper Library

 This library provides the C++ spLogHelper class as well as various macros for preparing the output of log messages.
-Whether the messages are indeed displayed on the console, written to a file or otherwise processed, actually depends on the application, which can register callbacks and set log levels to receive messages or not.
+Whether the messages are indeed displayed on the console, written to a file or otherwise processed, fully depends on the application, which can register callbacks and set log levels to receive messages or not.

 The major advantage of spLogHelper is, that code can be written with log messages included and completely independent of how the final application will later use them or what logging system will be implemented.
 This is particularly useful for writing libraries, which can be used by various applications or other libraries without predefining the policies on how to log.

-You have the freedom to use spLogHelper to provide your callback with a fully formatted message (i.e. all you need is a simple println(message)) or to make use of the raw values (i.e. message, time stamp, log level, file name, line number, function name) inorder to process or pass them on to the application's logging system.
+You have the freedom to use spLogHelper to provide your callback with a fully formatted message (i.e. all you need is a simple println(message)) or to make use of the raw values (i.e. message, time stamp, log level, file name, line number, function name) in order to process or pass them on to the application's logging system.

-Therefore you can use spLogHelper as a versatile logging system with many options to control the fomatting of the messages, which you can then print to console, write into a file or send via a websocket connection to whereever you may need it.
+Therefore you can use spLogHelper as a versatile logging system with many options to control the formatting of the messages, which you can then print to console, write into a file or send via a websocket connection to wherever you may need it.
 There are various options to format log messages as well as having the same message content passed in various formats by using multiple spLogHelper objects.
 This allows you to custom format the log messages for each output target.